SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

 }
 ```

-3.Implement a C program to create a new directory named "Test" in the current directory?
+#Implement a C program to create a new directory named "Test" in the current directory?

 ```c
  #include <stdio.h>